trevenrawr/cncrepair/README.md

 # cncrepair
-A web application for tracking inventory throughout the repair process, built for CNC Repair (www.cncrepair.com) from 2010-2011.
+A web application for tracking inventory throughout the repair process and interfacing with Quickbooks for customer account management.
+Developed by Trevor DiMartino for CNC Repair (www.cncrepair.com) from 2010-2011.